Skip to footer content

 Is it possible to customize the PDF output when converting MVC views?

-Yes, using IronPDF, developers can customize the PDF output by adjusting settings such as page size, orientation, margins, and more to match specific requirements.
+Yes, using IronPDF, developers can customize the PDF output by adjusting settings such as page size, orientation, margins, headers, footers, security settings, and CSS media type.

 Does IronPDF support CSS styling for PDF conversion?

-IronPDF supports CSS styling, ensuring that the converted PDF maintains the visual appearance of the original HTML or MVC view, including fonts, colors, and layout.
+IronPDF supports full CSS3 styling through its Chromium rendering engine, ensuring that the converted PDF maintains the visual appearance of the original HTML or MVC view, including fonts, colors, gradients, and layout.

-How does the performance of IronPDF compare to other PDF libraries?
+How does the performance of IronPDF compare to iTextSharp?

 Where can I find documentation for IronPDF?

-Comprehensive documentation for IronPDF can be found on the official Iron Software website, including guides, tutorials, and API references to assist developers in implementation.
+Full documentation for IronPDF is available at https://ironpdf.com/how-to/, including guides, tutorials, and API references to assist developers in implementation.

 Curtis Chau